fiona-molloy/fiona-molloy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is Fiona and I am a computational cognitive neuroscientist.
+My name is Fiona and I am an Assistant Professor in the Department of Psychology at the Pennsylvania State University and a computational cognitive neuroscientist.
 I leverage computational models to study individual differences in the human brain and behavior, with a focus on neuroimaging (fMRI) and decision-making.
 I use these models to answer questions about neurocognitive mechanisms underlying key processes in human development (spanning infancy to young adulthood) and substance use disorders (particularly risk factors in adolescence).
-Currently, I am an Assistant Professor in the Department of Psychology at the Pennsylvania State University.

-Please see my [publications page](/al-folio/publications/) or my google scholar page for a list of my publications.
+Please see my [publications page](/al-folio/publications/) or [my google scholar page](https://scholar.google.com/citations?user=D7Nis78AAAAJ&hl=en) for a list of my publications.